mazacar8/ferriswheel_challenge/README.md

 # Ferriswheel Challenge

 This code categorizes the 1000 fashion items described in product_data.json into 13 possible categories specified in product_categories.txt.
+It does so by comparing the Word2Vec embeddings of words in the descriptions of these items to the category names and their synonyms.
+The most likely category is then chosen given the similarity between the description and category is greater than a certain threshold.
+If less than the threshold, the item is classified into the "others" category.

 ## Requirements: